PaulAngus/cloudstack-docs/docs/source/conceptsandterminology/network_setup.rst

 #.
 Create Inside and Outside port profiles in Cisco Nexus 1000v dvSwitch.

-   For more information, see
+   For more information, see :ref:`configuring-a-vsphere-cluster-with-nexus-1000v-virtual-switch`.
-   `“Configuring a vSphere Cluster with Nexus 1000v Virtual Switch”
-   <hypervisor_installation.html#configuring-a-vsphere-cluster-with-nexus-1000v-virtual-switch>`_.

 #.
 Deploy and Cisco ASA 1000v appliance.